Apostolic Nunciature to Myanmar

 The Apostolic Nunciature to Myanmar is an ecclesiastical office of the Catholic Church in Myanmar.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Thailand.
+The title Apostolic Nuncio to Myanmar is held by the prelate appointed Apostolic Nuncio to Thailand; he resides in Thailand.

 Pope John Paul II established the Holy See's Delegation to Myanmar on 13 September 1990.
 It became a nunciature and the first nuncio was appointed on 12 August 2017.